-As we noticed above, there are SMPs with no male optimal weakly stable marriages.
-We now want to identify a class of SMPs where it is always possible to find a linearization which has a male optimal stable marriage.
+Since male optimality does not always occur, we now want to identify a class of SMPs where it is always possible to find a linearization that is male optimal.

 Definition 10 (male-alldifference property).
-An SMP P satisfies the malealldifference property iff men's preferences satisfy the following conditions:
+An SMP P satisfies the male-alldifference property iff men's preferences satisfy the following conditions: